bgayman/BGClockView/README.md

 ```Swift
 self.clockView.setClockToTime(1, hour: 10, minute: 9, second: 30, weekday: 6)
 ```
-Will set the clock to the Saturday, the 1st, 10:09:30 am If using autolayout this method should be called after the layout engine has finished its passes e.g. `viewDidLayoutSubviews`
+Will set the clock to the Saturday, the 1st, 10:09:30 am.
+If using autolayout, this method should be called after the layout engine has finished its passes e.g. `viewDidLayoutSubviews`
 #Gotcha's
 Some properties are overloaded.
 And some properties don't apply to all clock faces.
 You can use the demo app's customization tab to find these.